lestrrat-go/config/env/README.md

 env.Unmarshal(&c)

-// If SubConfig is not populated, the struct pointed by
+// If SubConfig is _not_ populated, the struct pointed by
 // the c.Sub pointer is left as nil if c.Sub != nil {
     panic("c.Sub should be nil!")
 }
 ```

+The reason for this is to detect unitinialized fields.

 ### Flexible Source